mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 GAGH-CLASS TRAMP TRADER

-The Gagh is a common small merchant or transport vessel optimised for low-cost haulage.
+The Gagh is a common small merchant or transport vessel optimized for low-cost haulage.
 Although it has spare cabins when running with a small crew, it is rare to find this vessel carrying passengers in the normal manner.
 More commonly, the extra cabin space is used for the patron of a charter (or their representative), or as extra living space for the crew.

 Hull 200 tons, Streamlined - 12 Armor Crystaliron, Armor 4 10 2.4 M-Drive Thrust 1 2 4 J-Drive Jump 2 15 22.5 Power Plant Fusion (TL12), Power 75